Ibrahim-t39/Turtle-Game/README.md

 # Turtle Graphics Art Projects

-## Short Description

-Two creative Turtle Graphics projects using Python's Turtle module.
-The first project creates a random walk pattern with a turtle that changes color and direction.
-The second project generates a colorful spirograph by drawing circles with varying angles.
-Both projects were inspired by Angela Yu's Udemy course.

 ## Full Description

 These Turtle Graphics Art projects demonstrate the use of Python's Turtle module to create visually engaging designs.
 Each project showcases different techniques for manipulating a turtle's movement, color, and speed to generate dynamic patterns.